- Explore the cobblestone streets through Bogotá's La Candelaria neighborhood

-As you walk towards the neighboring town of El Peñol, absorb stunning vistas of the dazzling granite La Piedra Rock.
+As you walk toward the neighboring town of El Peñol, absorb stunning vistas of the dazzling granite El Peñón de Guatapé (the Rock of Guatapé).
 Climb the 740 steps to admire the classic view from above.
 Return to Guatapé and explore the streets.
 This is truly the most colorful town in Colombia, with colorful designs and murals depicting countryside scenes painted along the lower half of its buildings.
 Head to a restaurant for a relaxing meal of freshwater fish and other local delicacies.

-This morning, you'll depart for Tayrona at the foot of the Sierra Nevada mountains.
+This morning, you'll depart for Parque Nacional Natural Tayrona (Tayrona National Park) at the foot of the Sierra Nevada mountains.
 The picturesque national park sits between the Piedras River and the Caribbean Sea and is quite a sight to behold.
-Here, you will encounter a wide range of landscapes from tropical rainforests, white sand beaches, mangrove swamps, and one of the few coral reefs in Colombia.
-With this diverse array of landscapes comes a huge variety of plants, birds, mammals and marine life.
+Here, you will encounter a wide range of landscapes, from tropical rainforests, white sand beaches, mangrove swamps, and one of the few coral reefs in Colombia.
+With this diverse array of landscapes comes a huge variety of plants, birds, mammals, and marine life.

 When you arrive, spend some free time exploring the area and enjoy the scenery.